-Sometimes a treating physician orders medical treatment that the employer and its insurance carrier refuse to pay for recommended treatment.
+Sometimes the employer and its insurance carrier refuse to pay for treatment recommended by a medical provider.
 Other times a dispute may exist as to the ability of the employee to work.
 In these instances an Independent Medical Examination (often referred to as an IME) is an exam that can be requested by the employer or the employee, in order to get a neutral opinion regarding the injured workers’ medical condition.

 The Nebraska Workers’ Compensation Court maintains a list of doctors authorized to perform IME’s and will make the selection based upon the type of injury and questions to be addressed.
 Sometimes an IME is ordered at the outset of the case, and sometimes they are ordered later, when you are receiving your benefits, to determine whether or not you have healed from your injury and whether you should still be receiving benefits.

 An IME can address the following issues:

 - whether the employee is able to perform any gainful employment temporarily or permanently;